nazmul-nhb/powershell-script-express-ts-mongoose-vercel/README.md

 1. Clone the repository or copy the script.
 2. Run the script in `PowerShell` (`Not Windows PowerShell or Bash`):

-- If the ``ps1`` file is in the folder one level up (adjust as you need)
+- If the `ps1` file is in the folder one level up (adjust the level as you need):

    ```powershell
     & "..\create-express-ts-server.ps1" -ProjectName "your-project-name"
    ```

-- If the ``ps1`` in the same folder as the project folder lives in
+- If the `ps1` is in the same folder as the project folder lives in:

    ```powershell
     .\create-express-ts-server.ps1 -ProjectName "your-project-name"
    ```

-It will create a new folder with the project setup and all the dependencies.```
+It will create a new folder with the project setup and all the dependencies.

 ### Folder Structure